ayesha-shaikh-22/Data_Cleaning_Task1/README.md

 ### Conclusion

 Through this project, I learned how to:
-Handle missing and duplicate data.
+Handle missing and duplicate data,
-Standardize columns and text values.
+Standardize columns and text values,
-Validate data types using Pandas.
+Validate data types using Pandas,
-Export cleaned datasets for analysis.
+Export cleaned datasets for analysis,
 This process improved my understanding of data preprocessing, an essential step before visualization or modeling.